IntelligenceModding/Advanced-Peripherals-Documentation/docs/guides/how_to_report.md

 ## Requesting a Feature

 **Clear Description:** Tell us exactly what you want to see in the mod.
-Be specific and clear about the new feature's purpose.
+Be specific and clear about the new features purpose.

 **API Functions:** If your feature request involves changes or additions to the Lua functions, let us know which functions or methods you'd like to see added or modified.